 Sonoma State University

-Despite my working class roots and my food stamp past, I knew that college meant opportunity.
-Even though I didn't have any role models of how to succeed in college growing up, on campus I found mentors (usually favorite professors) who were able to show me a road map to academic success.
+Despite my challenges growing up, I knew that college meant opportunity.
+Even though I didn't have any role models who had made it to graduation and a 4 year degree in my own life, whe I got to campus I was lucky to find mentors (usually favorite professors) who were able to show me a road map to academic success.
 From them, I found support and validation to explore my love of books, and the power that writing holds to free and transform us.

 Professional Areas of Interest: